adolfont/caes005-introduction-to-functional-programming/offerings/2023/tasks/languages_task.md

-## Task Description: Comparative Analysis of Functional Programming Languages
+## Comparative Analysis of Functional Programming Languages

 **Objective:**
 The goal of this task is to explore and compare two chosen programming languages—one purely functional and the other non-purely functional.
 The focus is on understanding key aspects of functional programming and the characteristics of each language.